Majharul-Huq/SM-PhotoColor/readme.md

 ## License

-DropDownTableView is available under the MIT license.
+PhotoColor is available under the MIT license.
 See the LICENSE file for more info.